qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 ## Problem definitions

-To benchmark quantum algorithms for [machine learning problems](problems), we consider a variety of benchmarks.
-The benchmarks include
+Since this repository is intended to benchmark quantum machine learning algorithms on well defined problems we aim to (i) compare quantum methods against each other, and (ii) compare quantum methods against state-of-the-art classical methods.
+This requires a variety of *well defined* [machine learning problems](problems) on which to run the algorithms.
+So far, these problems include

 * Classification such as fraud detection or customer analysis
 * Forecasting
 * Feature selection
 * etc.

-The benchmarks are based on the following quantum algorithms
+Next, both the quantum and classical approaches to solve the problems must also be carefully specified.
+For instance, the following quantum methods may be used to solve the problems outlined in this repository.

 * [Variational quantum classifier (VQC)](https://github.com/Qiskit/qiskit-machine-learning/blob/main/qiskit_machine_learning/algorithms/classifiers/vqc.py)
 * [Quantum support vector machine classifier (QSVC)](https://github.com/Qiskit/qiskit-machine-learning/blob/main/qiskit_machine_learning/algorithms/classifiers/qsvc.py)